cmatKhan/unifire/README.md

 Depending on the speed of your internet connection, it will take a few minutes to download all dependencies through maven.
 You will require in total ~500 MB disk space in UniFIRE folder and in your local maven cache.
-The script also downloads the latest UniRule, UniRule-PIRSR and SAAS rules in URML format and UniRule template alignments in fact XML format from EBI FTP into samples/ folder.
+The script also downloads the latest UniRule, UniRule-PIRSR and ARBA rules in URML format and UniRule template alignments in fact XML format from EBI FTP into samples/ folder.
 Additionally it downloads data neccassary to run UniRule-PIRSR rules from https://proteininformationresource.org/pirsr/pirsr_data_latest.tar.gz and places them underneath the folder samples/pirsr_data.